 Who doesn’t love a great wax museum?
 What sets this one apart is that it is all about black history.
 It’s a creative way to teach your kids about heroes like Malcolm X.

 The oldest, tallest building.
 Okay, so it is no Empire State Building but once upon a time, the tallest building in America was in Baltimore.
 Still standing, the Phoenix Shot Tower is tall and truly a sight to behold.

 Far from Mt.
 Ararat stands Maryland’s Noah’s Ark.
 In 1974 a pastor was told to build the ark and has been working on its construction ever since.
 You can see it while driving by on the interstate in Frostburg and it is the site of many reported miracles.

-Visit the United States Naval Academy to see the John Paul Jones Crypt.
+Visit the United States Naval Academy to see the Crypt of John Paul Jones.
 The father of the American Navy, he is celebrated here and the crypt is spectacular.
 And if you’re looking for something a little bit spooky, but also historical, this is an ideal spot for you.